allanpersson/home-assistant-config/README.md

 # Overview 📇

+⚠ Restruction some folders is resulting in some urls is not pointing correct, i will fix them asap and until then please find them manually...
+Thanks ⚠

 ⚠ This repo contains [affiliate links](#affiliate-links-) from [Aliexpress][aliexpress] & [Ebay][ebay] that [support](#support-) my work! ⚠

 ## Code ⌨